Ronan-vdv/Regex/README.md

 As of right now I have done:

 - ✅ Converting regex to postfix notation for easier conversion to an NFA
-- (In progress) NFA generation
+- ✅ NFA generation
-- ❌ NFA to DFA conversion
+- (In Progress) NFA to DFA conversion
 - ❌ Substring matching